dd32/revision-control/readme.txt

 == Ugrade Notice ==

 = 2.3.1 =
- PHP compatability changes, Fix the Revision Restore link (Bumps the requirement to WordPress 4.0)
+ PHP compatability changes, Fix the Revision Restore link, Requires WordPress 4.0+

-= 2.3 =
- WordPress.org accidentally released version 2.2 (A in-development re-work of Revision Control for WordPress 3.6+), This reverts the plugin back to the previous code, Sorry everyone :(

-= 2.1 =
- Belorussian Translation, 3.2.x styling, Compare/Delete toggle fix, properly delete Taxonomy relationships.

 == Changelog ==

+= 2.3.1 =
+ * PHP compatability changes (PHP Strict mode warnings)
+ * Fix the Revision Restore link (Are you sure you want to do this?)
+ * Bumps the requirement to WordPress 4.0
+ * Added a no-support note.

 = 2.3 =
  * Revision Control 2.1 in disguise, WordPress.org accidentally released a development version as Version 2.2, This reverts the plugin to how it was with Version 2.1, Sorry everyone! :(